 The biggest mistake an interviewer can make is to accept generalities (“My boss says I could communicate better”).
 The solution is to probe for specific examples so you can accurately rate the candidate on that competency (communications in this case).

 Without probing for specifics, you may assume that the problem is serious (violates confidences, fails to alert the boss to problems, publicly berates team members) and end up hiring a C Player.
-On the other hand, you could assume that “everyone has potential to communicate better”, and fail to probe enough.
+On the other hand, you could assume that “everyone has the potential to communicate better”, and fail to probe enough.
 This could potentially result in not hiring an A Player, whose communication problem is minor (an occasional typo, very good speech maker but could be even better).

 Here’s an example of how to fix “accepting generalities”, such as communication skills:

-C(andidate): My boss criticized my communications skills.
+C(andidate): My boss criticized my communication skills.

 Y(ou): How exactly did she want you to communicate better?
 (Re-ask the question)